deanrad/rxfx-devto/markdown_files/-a-productivity-layer-around-rxjs-2igi.md

 ```

 ## Time Listener Complete!

 This completes our time listener!
 Whenever anyone calls `trigger(TIME_REQUEST)`, the time will go in the DOM with **Blocking** behavior.
 We've cut out a lot of operators at this point, but we can do more.

-Let's build the Swipe-To-Refresh pointer functionality out of the higher-level 𝗥𝘅𝑓𝑥 building block - the `@rxfx/service`, akin to `createAsyncThunk` or NgRx, and continue to drop operators.
+Let's build the Swipe-To-Refresh pointer functionality out of the higher-level RxFx building block - the `@rxfx/service`, akin to `createAsyncThunk` or NgRx, and continue to drop operators.

 # Pointer Service